STOIE/recipes/other/seasoning/README.md

 OR

-1. Cook the skins of two large potatoes in a cup of salt and a cup of flax-seed oil on high heat until the skins are crisp beyond eating.
+1. Cook the skins of two large potatoes in 1/2 a cup of salt and 1/2 a cup of flax-seed oil (or veg) on high heat until the skins are crisp beyond eating.
 Do this twice for a good solid season.

 Note. to do the outside of the pan use the oven method once or twice to the outside of the pan (the salt method results in a harder wearing seasoning for the inside of the pan to resist scratching from steel utensils).